Nyukaa/BCNew/contact-form-main/README.md

-📰 Article Preview Component
-✅ Built as part of a Frontend Mentor coding challenge using HTML, CSS, and a little JavaScript.
+📩 Contact Form
+✅ Implemented: Fully functional contact form with HTML, CSS, and JavaScript, following accessibility best practices.

 In this project, users can:

-📱 View the optimal layout for their device’s screen size (responsive design) 🔗 Reveal social media share links by clicking the share icon 🎨 Experience a clean, modern UI closely following the provided design
+📱 View the optimal layout on any device (responsive design) ✅ Fill out the form and see validation messages for missing or incorrectly formatted fields 📧 Get real-time email validation to ensure proper formatting 🖥️ Submit the form and receive a success toast message ⌨️ Navigate and complete the form using only their keyboard 🔊 Have inputs, errors, and success messages announced to screen readers 🎨 Experience polished hover and focus states for all interactive elements

 🛠️ Main Features
+Accessible form design → Screen reader-friendly labels, error states, and success messages

+Client-side validation → Required fields and email format checks

-Responsive design → Works seamlessly on both desktop and mobile
+Responsive layout → Adjusts seamlessly between mobile and desktop

-Interactive share button → Expands to show share options on click

-Lightweight solution → Minimal JavaScript, mostly styled with HTML & CSS

-Design fidelity → Colors, fonts, and spacing implemented from the style guide
+Interactive feedback → Error messages and success toast notifications

+Keyboard support → Full functionality without a mouse

 🔓 How to test
 Open the app in your browser

+Try submitting the form without filling it out → see error messages

+Enter an invalid email address → get an email format warning

+Fill out all fields correctly and submit → success toast appears

+Test navigation using only the Tab key → form remains fully functional

-Resize the window or open on a mobile device to see responsive behavior
+Resize the window or use mobile → confirm responsive design

-Click the share icon to open/close the social media links

-🌐 About the challenge
+🌐 More info
-This project is part of a Frontend Mentor challenge.
+This project is based on a Frontend Mentor challenge.
-Frontend Mentor challenges help developers practice real-world frontend skills by recreating professional UI components.
+Frontend Mentor challenges help developers practice real-world front-end projects with a focus on accessibility and responsive design.

-🙌 Thanks for checking out my solution!
+🙌 Thanks for checking out my project!
-If you have feedback or ideas for improvement, feel free to reach out ✉️
+If you have any questions or suggestions, feel free to reach out ✉️

 📁 Portfolio
 🔗 [Live Demo](https://portfolio-a8654.web.app/index.html)